AGolz/Born2beRoot/README.md

 ## Part III: Setting Up VirtualBox for Rocky Linux
 Here, we will walk through the steps of setting up VirtualBox for Rocky Linux.

-__Download Rocky Linux ISO__
+__Download Rocky Linux ISO__.
 Download the ISO file for Rocky Linux from the official Rocky Linux download [page](https://rockylinux.org/ru/download).

-__Open VirtualBox and Create a New VM__
+__Open VirtualBox and Create a New VM__.
 After acquiring the Rocky Linux ISO, open VirtualBox and click on the `New` button to create a new VM.

 A new window will open for the VM setup.
 Here, you need to specify several settings:
 - __Name and Operating System__: Give your VM a name and specify the type and version of the operating system.Since we are installing Rocky linux, select `Linux` as the system and the required bit depth.